 Felony and Misdemeanor Offenses

 Whether you’re a first time or repeat offender, navigating the Texas Criminal Justice system can be incredibly difficult.
 Texas has a complex web of state, county, and municipal statutes that are enforced by law enforcement officers at all levels.
-For this reason, you may need a criminal defense lawyer in Dallas, TX.
+For this reason, you may need a felony and misdemeanor defense lawyer in Dallas, TX.
 If you have a criminal offense in the State of Texas, then you are entitled to a presumption of innocence and legal representation.
 Winocour Law can help ensure both.

 What is a criminal offense?